Increasing the clock speed of a thermodynamic computer by adding noise

-In classical computing, the energy scales of even the smallest devices, such as transistors and gates, are large compared to that of the thermal energy, $\kt$.
+{\em Introduction---} In classical computing, the energy scales of even the smallest devices, such as transistors and gates, are large compared to that of the thermal energy, $\kt$.
 As a result, there is a clear separation of scales between signal and noise, enabling deterministic computation.
-This determinism comes with an energy cost: classical computers operate far above the limits of thermodynamic efficiency, and require large amounts of power and heat dissipation to ensure their reliability\c{bennett1982thermodynamics,landauer1991information,ceruzzi2003history}.
+This determinism comes with an energy cost: classical computers operate far above the limits of thermodynamic efficiency, and require large amounts of power and heat dissipation to ensure their reliability\c{landauer1961irreversibility,bennett1982thermodynamics,ceruzzi2003history}.
 As devices shrink to the nanoscale, the energy associated with computation becomes comparable to that of thermal fluctuations, making computation more energy efficient\c{frank2017future,wolpert2019stochastic, conte2019thermodynamic}.
 However, the comparable scales of signal and noise makes deterministic computation challenging: efficient time-dependent protocols are required to do even the simplest logic operations on the $\kt$-scale\c{gingrich2016near,dago2021information,proesmans2020optimal,zulkowski2014optimal,proesmans2020finite,wimsatt2021harnessing,blaber2023optimal,barros2024learning}.

-Fields such as thermodynamic computing view thermal fluctuations as a resource rather than a problem\c{conte2019thermodynamic,hylton2020thermodynamic}.
+The field of thermodynamic computing views thermal fluctuations as a resource rather than a problem\c{conte2019thermodynamic,hylton2020thermodynamic}.
 Thermodynamic computing makes use of the tendency of physical systems to evolve toward thermal equilibrium to do computation.
-In this framework, the thermal bath contributes to computation by providing the fluctuations necessary for state changes, and in some modes of operation the signal {\em is} the noise, with the equilibrium fluctuations of the degrees of freedom of the thermodynamic computer being the output of the calculation\c{aifer2023thermodynamic, melanson2023thermodynamic}.
+In this framework, the thermal bath contributes to computation by providing the fluctuations necessary for state changes, and in some modes of operation the signal {\em is} the noise, with the equilibrium fluctuations of the degrees of freedom of the thermodynamic computer being the output of the calculation\c{aifer2024thermodynamic, melanson2025thermodynamic}.